 - Authorized capital is the maximum value of the shares that a company is legally authorized to issue to the shareholders.
 Whereas, paid-up capital is the amount that is actually paid by the shareholders to the company.

-- At any point, the paid-up capital of a company can never be more than its authorized capital.
+- At any point, the paid-up capital of a company can never be more than its authorized capital but it can be equal to the authorised captial.
 On the other hand, a company is not authorized to issue shares beyond the authorized share capital.

 - A company can increase its authorized share capital in the future by following the procedure mentioned in the Companies Act, 2013.
-Whereas, a company can increase its paid-up capital by way of issue of shares or private placement.
+Whereas, a company can increase its paid-up capital by way of issue of shares to existing shareholders or by private placement to third parties.

 - Authorized capital cannot be used in the calculation of net worth of a company, while paid-up capital is considered for net worth calculation.